UraraKono/pychrono-steering/README.md

 ## Installation of chrono

-If your chrono environment does not have some packages, please try the following step.
+If your chrono environment does not work due to lack of some packages, please try the following step.

 Try creating an environment from this yaml file in this repo using:
 '''bash